Victoria, Texas: Arts and culture

 Theatre Victoria offers six productions in a season, including the Victoria Symphony Orchestra and Victoria Ballet.

 The Victoria Bach Festival occurs each June.

 Museums include McNamara House (a social history museum), the Nave (art), the Children's Discovery Museum, and the Museum of the Coastal Bend.

 The Victoria Art League is a location for local artists, and is located in a Texas Registered Historical Landmark building.

 DeLeon Plaza and Bandstand was one of four public squares set aside by colony founder Martin de Leon.
 It contains monuments and memorials, and a bandstand built in 1890.

 The Victoria County Courthouse, built in 1892, is made of Texas granite and Indiana limestone.

 Fossati's Delicatessen in downtown Victoria opened in 1882.

-Downtown Victoria has the second-oldest Roman Catholic Church in Texas and first to be canonically established in the Republic of Texas, St. Mary's Church.
+Downtown Victoria has the second-oldest Roman Catholic Church in Texas and the first to be canonically established in the Republic of Texas, St. Mary's Church.